 Children

-At 23.8%, New Mexico has the highest prevalence nationally of adults with four, or more, “adverse childhood experiences,” which include domestic violence, parental substance use and sexual assault.
-While one or two experiences, such as divorce, are fairly common, a child with four or more has increased risk for chronic conditions: depression, diabetes, heart disease, substance use disorders and suicidality.
+While one or two experiences, such as divorce, are fairly common, a child with four or more has increased risk for chronic conditions such as depression, diabetes, heart disease, substance use disorders and suicidality.

-A New Mexico ECHO program took a new approach: tackle ACEs head-on by bringing together all child-facing service providers —physicians, principals, school-based health center staff, social workers, teachers and others—to build stronger, more timely safety nets for children who might otherwise fall through the cracks.
+An innovative ECHO program took a new approach: tackle ACEs head-on by bringing together all child-facing service providers —physicians, principals, school-based health center staff, social workers, teachers and others—to build stronger, more timely safety nets for children who might otherwise fall through the cracks.

-Dr. Joanna Katzman, who created the New Mexico ACEs ECHO program, explains, “We decided to go as ‘upstream’ as possible to identify the children, and adolescents, who were at risk for substance use disorder, chronic pain and suicide.”
+“We decided to go as ‘upstream’ as possible to identify the children, and adolescents, who were at risk for substance use disorder, chronic pain and suicide.”

 An Urgent Solution

-In one case study, a 14-to-15- year-old girl, living in a rural area of New Mexico, was kicked out of her home along with her 2-week-old infant.
+In one case study, a 14-to-15- year-old girl, living in a rural area of New Mexico, was kicked out of her home along with her two-week-old infant.
 She was too young to qualify for traditional shelters and, because of her newborn, she could not find support through the state’s Children, Youth and Family Services Department.

-As a team, the ECHO participants helped secure stable housing, long-term case management support, and additional psychiatric resources for her, by coordinating with representatives from CYFD, school-based health centers, as well as experts in pediatric and perinatal medicine.
+As a team, the ECHO participants helped secure stable housing, long-term case management support, and additional psychiatric resources for her by coordinating with representatives from CYFD, school-based health centers, as well as experts in pediatric and perinatal medicine.

 A Vision for Systemic Change